Hjorthmedh/RGCmorphology/ms/intro.md

 The retina processes the visual scene and sends this information in parallel channels to the brain via retinal ganglion cells (RGCs) [@Wassle2004-lt; @Dhande2014-ek].
 To determine the number of parallel channels, we first need to determine the number of RGC types.
-The answer to this problem depends partly on how you define a neuronal type [@Cook1998], but it is commonly assumed that RGC types have distinct morphologies and physiologies.
-The pioneering work of
-@Boycott1974-aa suggested that there were at least three morphological sub-classes (alpha, beta and gamma) of RGC in cat, and these three types mapped onto previously-defined physiological classes (X, Y and
+The pioneering work of @Boycott1974-aa suggested that there were at least three morphological sub-classes (alpha, beta and gamma) of RGC in cat, and these three types mapped onto previously-defined physiological classes (X, Y and W) [@Cleland1971-bo].
-W) [@Cleland1971-bo].
 For example, alpha cells were defined as having larger dendritic fields and somata compared to neighbouring beta cells.
-Since these early studies, subsequent work has primarily focused on finer divisions of the gamma class which was thought to be a mixed grouping (REF).
-Furthermore, it is unclear whether individual morphological features alone are unique predictors of cell type, as demonstrated by the large overlap in RGC somata area [Figure 6 of @Boycott1974-aa] among the alpha/beta/gamma cat RGCs, but that multiple features should be considered simultaneously when classifying neurons.  @Rodieck1983-nb formalised this notion, proposing to use multiple features to define a multidimensional "feature space" in which to define RGC types.
-If cells form distinct types, then the expectation is that cells of the same type should cluster together in one part of this feature space, and that different cell types occupy different parts of feature space.
+However, individual morphological features cannot uniquely predict cell type, as demonstrated by the large overlap in RGC somata area [Figure 6 of @Boycott1974-aa] among alpha/beta/gamma cat RGCs.
+Instead, multiple features should be considered simultaneously when classifying neurons.  @Rodieck1983-nb formalised this notion, proposing to use multiple features to define a multidimensional "feature space" in which to define RGC types.
+If cells form distinct types, then cells of the same type should cluster together in one part of this feature space, and that different cell types occupy different parts of feature space.

-Recent advances in imaging and genetics have led to a dramatic increase in data available, especially from mice [@Badea2004] but also other species, that can be used to test whether distinct types of RGCs form clusters in multidimensional space.
+Recent advances in imaging and genetics have led to a dramatic increase in data available, especially from mice [@Badea2004], that can be used to test whether distinct types of RGCs form clusters in multidimensional space.
 Estimates for mouse RGCs vary from 12 [@Kong2005] to 22 [@Volgyi2009] types based either on manual classification of cell types or unsupervised machine learning methods.
 These techniques have also been applied to grouping of RGCs in other species, including cat [@Jelinek2004-gp], newt [@Pushchin2009-ef5] and lamprey [@Fletcher2014-mj].
-These unsupervised approaches use statistical methods to determine the optimal number of clusters in the data
-[e.g. using the silhouette widths technique, @Rousseeuw1987-xe].
+These unsupervised approaches use statistical methods to determine the optimal number of clusters in the data [e.g. using the silhouette widths technique, @Rousseeuw1987-xe].
 However, these previous studies had no independent indicator of cell type to compare with the predicted cell types.

-In this study, we analyse the morphology of RGCs from five mutant mice lines where typically one or a few types of RGC is labelled with GFP.
+In this study, we analyse the morphology of RGCs from five mutant mice lines where typically one or a few types of RGCs are labelled with GFP.
 We use supervised machine learning techniques to predict whether the anatomical features can predict the "genetic type" of the mouse, i.e. the mouse line from where the cell was labelled.
 This provides us with ground-truth data which we can use to evaluate our methods against.
-From each RGC we measured fifteen features, from which we found five that were highly predictive of cell type.
+From each individual RGC we measured fifteen features, from which we found five that were highly predictive of cell type.
 We compare our findings with a recent study [@Sumbul2014-vm] where perfect classification was achieved when detailed information about the entire